Hollywood’s Skydance Interactive doubles down on VR for the long term

 David Ellison, son of Oracle founder and billionaire Larry Ellison, started his own Hollywood entertainment studio in 2010.
-Skydance has made feature films including Mission Impossible — Rogue Nation, Terminator Genisys, World War Z, and Star Trek Into Darkness.
-Now the company is branching out into games with Skydance Interactive, and virtual reality is its entry point.
+Skydance has made feature films including Mission: Impossible — Rogue Nation, Terminator Genisys, World War Z, and Star Trek Into Darkness.
+Now, the company is branching out into games with Skydance Interactive, and virtual reality is its entry point.

 Skydance acquired a studio, The Workshop, in 2016.
 The studio was making Pwnd, a cartoon-style first-person shooter that debuted in 2017.
-But the game was overshadowed by titles such as Overwatch and PlayerUnknown’s Battlegrounds.
-Skydance Interactive has about 70 people, and now they’re all focused on titles such as Archangel, a mech-oriented VR title.
+But the game was overshadowed by titles, such as Overwatch and PlayerUnknown’s Battlegrounds.
+Skydance Interactive has about 70 people, and now, they’re all focused on titles, such as Archangel — a mech-oriented VR title.
 I spoke with Chris Hewish, executive vice president for VR at Skydance Interactive, in a fireside chat at Casual Connect USA 2018 in Anaheim, California.

 Hewish said the company is working on a VR version of The Walking Dead as well as another unannounced title.
 It is also going to update Archangel for multiplayer play.
 All of this, he said, is part of a plan for long-term success in a fledgling market.